 - An annual bursary (£16,000 in 2021/22)

-- Full tuition fee for Home and EU students.
+- Full tuition fee for Home students.
 Applications from international applicants are welcome but the applicant must make appropriate arrangements to cover the difference between the international and home tuition fee.

 The studentships will be awarded on the basis of outstanding academic achievement and the potential to produce cutting edge-research.
 Prospective applicants must: